ladislavleska/Rainbow-poem/Poem.md

 Orange
 Yellow
 Red
-These are color of th Rainbow
+These are color of th Rainbow!